All articles

 One kilogram of body fat stores roughly 7,700 kilocalories.
 Burning a kilogram of fat in seven days requires a daily deficit of about 1,100 kcal.
 It is mathematically possible.
 It is operationally a bad idea.
 Here's the math, and the deficit that actually produces durable loss.

 Body fat is roughly 87% pure triglyceride; the rest is water and connective tissue.
 Triglyceride yields about 9 kcal/g.
 So 1,000 g of body fat × 87% × 9 ≈ 7,830 kcal.
-The textbook 7,700 is a rounded approximation that's been good enough for sixty years of nutrition science.
+The textbook 7,700 is a rounded approximation cited by the British Dietetic Association and most dietetics curricula, and it's been good enough for sixty years of nutrition science.

 Divide 7,700 by 7 days, you get 1,100 kcal/day deficit for 1 kg/week.
 By 14 days, 550/day.
 By 21 days, 367/day.
 The slower the loss, the smaller the daily gap.